autolab-project/autolab/docs/about.rst

 Thanks to Maxime, Giuseppe and Guilhem for their contributions.

-**You find this package useful?** Please help us to improve its visibility by adding a star on the `GitHub page of this project <https://github.com/qcha41/autolab>`_ ! :-)
+**You find this package useful?** Please help us to improve its visibility by adding a star on the `GitHub page of this project <https://github.com/qcha41/autolab>`_ !
+We would be also grateful if you could spread the word around you, and cite this package in your publications.

 Contacts: `quentin.chateiller@c2n.upsaclay.fr <mailto:quentin.chateiller@c2n.upsaclay.fr>`_,  `bruno.garbin@c2n.upsaclay.fr <mailto:bruno.garbin@c2n.upsaclay.fr>`_